TKone7/lightread/doc_10___requirements.md

 - [ ] The platform shall publicly show the information of the connected Lightning node in order to allow other Lightning node administrators to open channels with it.

 ### Won't- and Would-haves
-- [x] The platform will not allow to directly sending Satoshis to a Publisher.
+- [x] The platform will not allow to directly send Satoshis to a Publisher.
 Transactions are always realized on the basis of a specific content.
 - [x] Publisher will not be able to upload audio or video files.